astronomer/docs/learn/using-airflow-plugins.md

 Common use cases for custom macros include:

 - Injecting dynamic datetime objects into DAG code in formats not available in pre-defined macros.
-For example, converting the `{{ ts }}` predefined macro, which provides the logical date of the DAG as a timestamp from `YYYY-MM-DDThh:mm:ss+00:00` to ``hh:mm`.
+For example, converting the `{{ ts }}` predefined macro, which provides the logical date of the DAG as a timestamp from `YYYY-MM-DDThh:mm:ss+00:00` to `hh:mm`.
 - Injecting dynamic arguments into DAG code based on Python logic.
-For example to use a different argument on weekdays than on the weekend.
+For example, passing a different argument to a function on weekdays versus the weekend.
 - Injecting dynamic arguments into DAG code based on XCom values.
 For example, using a different target blob storage depending on how many files will be ingested, a count determined and pushed to XCom by an upstream task.

 ```python